Antonín Janoušek

-Antonín Janoušek (22 August 1877, in Nymburk – 30 March 1941) was a Czech journalist and communist who was the leader of the short-lived Slovak Soviet Republic.
+Antonín Janoušek (22 August 1877 – 30 March 1941) was a Czech journalist and communist politician.
+He was the leader of the short-lived Slovak Soviet Republic.

-Early life and career
+Life and career

 Originally an engine fitter, in 1895, Janoušek became a member of the Czechoslavonic Social Democratic Workers' Party.
 In 1906, he became a workers journalists and a functionary of workers associations in Austria-Hungary.

 Communist activities

 In 1919, Janoušek led the Czech and Slovak section at the central committee of the Hungarian Communist Party.
 He was the only “chairman of the revolutionary committee” (predseda revolučného výboru) of the short-lived Slovak Soviet Republic, proclaimed in Prešov on 20 June 1919.
 The republic was created with military support from the Hungarian Soviet Republic.
 After the Hungarians were pushed out by troops of the First Czechoslovak Republic following the Hungarian–Czechoslovak War of 1918–1919, the Slovak Soviet Republic ceased to exist on 7 July 1919.